 Elim Case (°1981, San Diego, United States) is a non-binary artist who works in a variety of media.
 By emphasizing aesthetics, Case creates work in which a fascination with the clarity of content and an uncompromising attitude towards conceptual and minimal art can be found.
 The work is aloof and systematic and a cool and neutral imagery is used.

-His practice provides a useful set of allegorical tools for maneuvering with a pseudo-minimalist approach in the world of art: these meticulously planned works resound and resonate with images culled from the fantastical realm of imagination.
-With a subtle minimalistic approach, he tries to develop forms that do not follow logical criteria, but are based only on subjective associations and formal parallels, which incite the viewer to make new personal associations.
+Their practice provides a useful set of allegorical tools for maneuvering with a pseudo-minimalist approach in the world of art: these meticulously planned works resound and resonate with images culled from the fantastical realm of imagination.
+With a subtle minimalistic approach, they try to develop forms that do not follow logical criteria, but are based only on subjective associations and formal parallels, which incite the viewer to make new personal associations.

-His works are based on formal associations which open a unique poetic vein.
+Their works are based on formal associations which open a unique poetic vein.
 Multilayered images arise in which the fragility and instability of our seemingly certain reality is questioned.
-By choosing mainly formal solutions, he seduces the viewer into a world of ongoing equilibrium and the interval that articulates the stream of daily events.
+By choosing mainly formal solutions, they seduce the viewer into a world of ongoing equilibrium and the interval that articulates the stream of daily events.
 Moments are depicted that only exist to punctuate the human drama in order to clarify our existence and to find poetic meaning in everyday life.

 At times, disconcerting beauty emerges.
 The inherent visual seductiveness, along with the conciseness of the exhibitions, further complicates the reception of their manifold layers of meaning.